coopdevs/handbook/Configure-gmail-with-ansible-msmtp-mailer.md

-First of all crypt your email, user and password using `ansible-vault` [see wiki link](https://github.com/coopdevs/handbook/wiki/Ansible-vault).
+1. First of all encrypt your email, user and password using `ansible-vault` [see wiki link](https://github.com/coopdevs/handbook/wiki/Ansible-vault).
 In example, the resulting vars can be named as this:
 ```
 smtp_account_gmail_from: !vault |
           $ANSIBLE_VAULT;1.1;AES256